EDavtyan/edavtyan.github.io/README.md

 advanced statistical techniques to real-time decision systems, and performed visual dataset analyses leveraging clustering ML algorithms and NN.
 - Engaged in research-oriented tasks to inform product and operational decisions.

+Picsart is one of the world’s largest digital creation platforms with 150M+ active monthly users, a top 20 most downloaded app worldwide for 2021, and available in over 30 languages.
+The platform at Picsart provides creators with advanced, intuitive AI tools, exclusive content, and a massive open-source content collection to propel their creativity.

 **Researcher @ FAST ADVANCE Research Grant Program | Explainable AI (_Mar 2023 - Present_)**
 - Actively participating in a research project focused on developing interpretable,